softozor/server-koan-csharp/doc/ProjectSetup.md

 </configuration>
 ```

 The problem here is that by default there is no such `App.config` file and SpecFlow will choose NUnit instead of MsTest.
 In addition to that, if you don't set `allowDebugGeneratedFiles="true"`, you won't be able to debug your test code (e.g. breakpoints won't hit).
+See the [documentation](https://specflow.org/documentation/Configuration/) for more information.

 10. Add [server koan spec](https://github.com/softozor/server-koan-spec) submodule to the created github's root repository folder: